RoughTomato/dotfiles/README.md

   ![OpenBox comfy](https://i.imgur.com/UlrSfBg.png)

 # Contribute
-If you used these files and want to share it with me, feel free to.
+If you used and changed these files and want to share it with me, feel free to.
 I'll gladly check things out for myself, especially if they're quality of life improvements.